 If you’ve ever worn cotton socks on the trail, you know how bad things can get for your feet: Cotton socks hold moisture next to your skin, which can cause chafing and blisters galore.
 That’s why you need at least a few pairs of moisture-wicking wool or synthetic hiking socks in your pack.

-To bring you the best hiking socks of 2019, we looked to our customers first.
+To bring you the best hiking socks, we looked to our customers first.
 Each pair of hiking socks on this list is top-rated by verified purchasers.
 That means your fellow outdoors people wore these socks for hundreds of miles, through rain and snow and heat waves, through dust and mud and rocky inclines, and came back to tell us how they performed.
 After perusing customer reviews, we tested the socks ourselves, walking in each pair for several miles on Pacific Northwest trails.
 We did a smell test, spritzed each pair with water to see how fast it dried, and checked to see which pairs picked up the most debris while hiking in brush.
 After all this research, here’s what we found.

 Best All-Around Hiking Socks

 The Darn Tough Light Hiker Micro Crew socks were the most comfortable and breathable socks we tested for summer, fall and spring hiking.
 Darn Tough socks are made in Vermont and they promise an ideal mix of breathability, comfort and quality.
-The micro crew length means the socks come up to your lower calf, helping keep out loose brush.
+The crew length means the socks come up to your lower calf, helping keep out loose brush.
 The light cushion makes for excellent breathability without influencing the fit of your boot and shoe, too: Because the socks fit fairly tightly, we didn’t experience any bunching in the toes or heels, which could lead to blisters.
 We climbed steep trails and trotted back down them in these socks with no hot spots or blisters to be found.
 An added bonus: Darn Tough socks are relatively smell-proof, too, because they’re made with high-quality merino wool.

 Says one customer: “I've been wearing [Darn Tough Light Hiker Micro Crew socks] since 2013, doing hundreds of miles every year, and have yet to see any kind of failure whatsoever.”